the-anweddol-project/the-anweddol-project/README.md

 ## About

-The main objective of this project is to improve online anonymity by providing a service against censorship and surveillance, in order to make the internet a place that belongs to its users.
+The main objective of this project is to improve online anonymity by proposing a service against censorship and surveillance, in order to make the internet a place that belongs to its users.

 ## Social